ideaChenGo/FS2/README.md

    [Understanding how SPIFFS work and the library to upload a data folder](http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html) This is because the Camera configuration is saved in a config.json file using SPI Flash File System.

    Arduino JSON Library.
 I literally copied WiFi Manager example to build the config.json
+   IMPORTANT: Any version > 5.13.3 gives me an error on compiling.
+I still didn't found exactly why I would be glad if you make me aware, so please downgrade your Arduino Json lib when compiling this.

    *UPDATE the upload API endpoint* in the config.json .
 Please rename the data/config.json.dist to config.json and configure it to fit your system upload endpoint that will recive the Post request from the camera.